-Dolly Parton is one of the biggest names in American country music from the 1970s until today.
-Over the span of her career as a singer, Dolly has sold over 100 million albums as a solo artist.
+From the 1970s until today, Dolly Parton remains one of the biggest names in American country music.
+As a solo artist, she has sold over 100 million albums throughout her career.

 Dolly Parton’s net worth may be valued in the hundreds of millions of dollars now but the country star certainly did not grow up in money.
 In fact, she says that when she was born, her father gave the doctor a bag of oatmeal as payment for assisting in the delivery.